Ghosts of the Everglades

 The results continued.
 After so many years of disappointment, especially for Houlihan, it felt like things had finally started to click.
 Both Stone and Ward were getting steady results.
 The key frames were still few and far between, gems amidst thousands of discards, but, considering the odds that they all knew so well, it was a veritable flood.
 More often than not, the large moths flooding in were not the giant sphinx moths many people had long suspected.

 All told over the course of the summer, during nearly 7,000 camera-trap hours, Ward and Stone documented visits from five different species of large hawkmoth, two of which clearly carried ghost orchid pollinia.
 One of these, the fig sphinx moth (Pachylia ficus), was practically a regular, showing up at ghost orchids multiple times, both in the Fakahatchee and at Corkscrew, often with ghost orchid pollinia on its head.
+(Ward Danaher, and coauthors published their observations in Florida Entomologist in December 2019.)
 What’s more, the super ghost and at least two of Ward’s orchids in the Fakahatchee also produced seed pods last summer.
 “I came back, three or four weeks had passed since those original pictures, and two of the flowers actually had seed pods on them,” Ward says.
 “We know pollination occurred.”

 What Houlihan found to be particularly intriguing about these results is that the fig sphinx has a significantly shorter proboscis than the giant sphinx—just 4 centimeters (1.6 inches) compared to the giant sphinx’s 10.1 centimeters (4 inches).
 Still, it could clearly pollinate the ghost orchid.
 And Houlihan has identified more than a dozen other moth species in the region that have probosces at least as long as that found on the fig sphinx.
 As he and coauthors noted in a paper published in Scientific Reports this year, serving multiple pollinators, rather than catering to a single species, may give the few remaining ghost orchids left in the Everglades a better chance of survival.